rjferguson21/big-bang/charter/packages/istio/Architecture.md

 ### Single Sign On

-Istio can be configured to use Keycloak/OIDC auth.
+By default, Istio is configured with SSO disabled.
+However, Istio can be configured to use Keycloak/OIDC auth.
 For documentation on how to configure Istio SSO with Authservice, Kiali, and Jaeger, see [KEYCLOAK.md](https://repo1.dso.mil/platform-one/big-bang/apps/core/istio-controlplane/-/blob/main/docs/KEYCLOAK.md).

 ```yaml
 istio: